AN OVERVIEW OF COLLABORATIVE CONTRACTING

 In this paper, PCI draws on their experience and a real case study to explain how parties to a risk-transfer or “hard money” contract can cooperate effectively even though their enterprise encounters challenges which will cause one party to ‘win’ at the other’s expense.
 This paper outlines a range of measures to establish and maintain an environment of ‘smart collaboration’ in such agreements.
 If such collaboration can be achieved then risk-transfer without tears is a possibility.

 INTRODUCTION TO PROJECT ALLIANCING

 This is the final update in the legendary suite of papers by Jim Ross.
 Those papers set out to explain what project alliancing is and how it works in practice, give insights into the factors that drive the kind of success that has been achieved on alliance projects and dispel some of the more common myths about project alliancing.

 ECI: A PRACTICAL OVERVIEW

 Early Contractor Involvement (ECI) has gained momentum since its first Australian application in Queensland in 2005 and it is clear from discussions with industry participants that this form of contract demonstrates the continued influence of collaboration on infrastructure delivery models.
 This article shares the experience of ECI pioneers in Australia, the Queensland Department of Transport and MainRoads (TMR), as well as insights from PCI Founder, Jim Ross (one of the ‘fathers’ of alliancing and collaboration).

-Written for the Leighton Magazine in June 2007, this article considered if the enthusiasm for alliancing at that time was just a fad or if it genuinely reflected the power of an alliance model to deliver value for money?
+Written for Leighton Magazine, this article considered if the early enthusiasm for alliancing in Australia was a just a fad at that time or if it genuinely reflected the power of an alliance model to deliver value for money.